-We cannot remodel the master bathroom because of the Santa Clara County Department of Planning’s inability to do its job in a timely fashion.
-This means we cannot address the long standing issues with the shower (see image to left) let alone get rid of a sink and move a toilet.
-Nor can we move the doorway and thus turn the odd hallway with two reach-in closets into a true walk-in closet.
-All those things require a permit and we cannot get a permit until the saga of the pit is closed.
-Plus how’s this for a fun fact: in some cases changing the color of your home’s exterior requires going through the full permitting process down at county….no joke!
-Painting interior walls does not currently require a permit from county and since we’re not sure how long that will still be the case, we took advantage of this oversight to recolor our bedroom walls.
+Nor can we get rid of a sink, move a toilet, or move the doorway and turn the odd hallway with two reach-in closets into a true walk-in closet.
+All those things require a permit, and we cannot get a permit until the saga of the pit is closed.
+And how’s this for a fun fact: in some cases, changing the color of your home’s exterior requires going through the full permitting process!
+No joke!
+Painting interior walls does not currently require a permit from the county, and since we’re not sure how long that will still be the case, we took advantage of this oversight to recolor our bedroom walls.

 Here are some pics of the planning process.